 Most Commonly Asked Dash Cam Questions by Customers

 We answer hundreds of Dash Cam questions per day which is great.
-It tells us that people are doing their research and comparing specs/reviews before buying a Dash Cam.
-There is much more awareness now about the benefits of purchasing a quality Dash Cam that suits any particular needs.
-We understand Australian drivers want the best video evidence and reliability while on the road.
+It indicates that people are doing their research and comparing specs/reviews before buying a Dash Cam.
+There is much more awareness now about the benefits of purchasing a quality Dash Cam.
+We understand Australian drivers want the best performance and reliability while recording out on the road or while parked.
 We understandably get many repetitive questions, so to assist Dash Cam buyers find quick and easy answers to some common questions, we have put together this list of the most common Dash Cam questions we receive (in no particular order).
 Hopefully they will answer a few of yours:

 Q: What are your top pick front recording (1-Channel) Dash Cams?

-TOP PICK #2 = DOD LS475W.
-In-built, ultra fast 10Hz GPS processor to record vehicle speed and coordinates accurately.
-Has the latest Sony Starvis sensor for exceptional video clarity and other world-class hardware and features to enhance video quality.
+TOP PICK #2 =DOD LS500W-1CH.
+The DOD LS500W-1CH is our top pick for a front recording camera with an LCD screen.
+In-built, ultra fast 10Hz GPS processor to record vehicle speed and coordinates more accurately.
+Has the latest Sony Starvis sensor for exceptional video clarity and other world-class hardware and features to enhance video quality like high ISO value and large lens aperture.

 Q: What are your top pick front & rear recording (2-Channel) Dash Cams?